UNIX Technical Issues

 Each folder or Web site should have a default web file in it named index.html.
 The web server on Central UNIX looks for this file by default if no other file is specified.
 If this file does not exist, the webserver will display a list of all of the files within the specified folder.

-In general, web pages created for the web must be formatted using a language called HTML (HyperText Markup Language) in order for a Web browser to properly read them.
+In general, web pages created for the web must be formatted using HTML (HyperText Markup Language) in order for a web browser to properly read them.

 UNIX is case-sensitive concerning file names.
 It is recommended that you use only lower case characters when naming Web files intended to be published on Central UNIX.
 Also, space are not allowed on Central UNIX.
 Use underscores to provide spaces. (ex. "multiple_word_file.file")

 Logging into your Central UNIX account using Telnet

 Occasionally you may need to log into your Central UNIX account to perform various tasks such as running websetup or manipulating a file or folder.
 You can read more here: Uploading to Central UNIX

 Setting file and folder (directory) permissions on your UNIX account is made easy using websetup.
 You can also set permissions on files and folders manually by logging into your account.
 The Basic UNIX Commands For Web Work document provides the commands you will need to set permissions.

 Use Basic UNIX Commands For Web Work to assist you with manually editing web files and folders in your Central UNIX account.

 ITS does not provide assistance for using the command-line interface of Central UNIX.